Holt Field, home of the Tigers and our amazing eight-million dollar Track and Field facility. Photo courtesy of sophomore Trey Walter.

 The fastest time that SLOHS High has had since 2015 for the men’s 100-meter dash was broken last year by transfer student from Mission Prep Wyatt Maulhardt.
 Not only did he break that record, but he broke the men’s 200-meter dash record for SLOHS which was also last set in 2015.

-Despite our previous records, we are still a competitive team in our league.
-But compared to the rest of the country, SLOHS athletes just can’t compete.
-Support our Tiger track and field athletes at our next home meet on April 2, and don’t let this get to your head, tigers.
+Despite previous records, SLOHS is still a competitive team in league, but compared to the rest of the country, SLOHS athletes just can’t compete.
+Support Tiger Track and Field athletes at the next home meet on April 2.